 Image stabilization

 Both phones include optical image stabilization, but the technologies differ meaningfully.
-The iPhone 11 uses standard OIS on its wide-angle lens, while the iPhone 13 upgrades to sensor-shift OIS, a more advanced system that stabilizes the sensor itself rather than the lens elements.
+Apple lists optical image stabilization (Wide) for the iPhone 11 and sensor-shift optical image stabilization (Main) for the iPhone 13, a more advanced system that stabilizes the sensor itself rather than the lens elements.
 This delivers noticeably steadier handheld shots and smoother video.

 Cinematic Mode